tllvvv/lz4-sgori/doc/Compression.md

 2) by 4 bytes, maximum of 256 vectors by 16MB;
 3) by 8 bytes, maximum of 256 vectors by 4GB, which is more then the size limit for compression.

-The used address type is decided at runtime, depending on the input size and layout, by iterating over `bio_vec`'s while filling the
+The used address type is decided at runtime, depending on the input size and layout, by iterating over bvecs while filling the
 `bi_size` table.